Alpine-DAV/ascent/src/docs/sphinx/Tutorial_Setup.rst

 NERSC Cori Install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have a public ascent install for use on NERSC's Cori System.
-This install was built with the default
+This install was built using the default
-gnu compiler (8.2.0).
+gnu compiler (8.2.0) with OpenMP and MPI support.
 You need to use `module load gcc` to build and run the installed examples.

 The install is located at ``/project/projectdirs/alpine/software/ascent/current/cori/gnu/ascent-install``.